 This region is home to the largest breeding colonies of Great White Pelicans in southern Africa, and is a significant breeding site for the endangered Wattled Crane.
 The Reserve was specifically established to protect the significant buffalo population it habours, with a current estimate of more than 29 000 individuals.
 It also hosts other large mammals such as elephants, waterbuck and zebra, and predators such as hyenas and leopards.

 The mangroves of the Zambezi Delta play a valuable role as nurseries for the extensive fisheries on the Sofala Banks.
 In addition, tall and dense mangrove stands hold high stocks of carbon.
-The IUCN recognizes Marromeu as a Key Biodiversity Area (KBA), contributing significantly to the persistence of biodiversity not only on a national scale but also globally.
+Marromeu is a Key Biodiversity Area (KBA), contributing significantly to the persistence of biodiversity not only on a national scale but also globally.

 Marromeu shares many of the common threats protected areas experience around the world: increasing demand for natural resources, particularly fishing in the coastal zone, but also deforestation for charcoal production, as well as poaching.